RPanczak/website/content/about/main/index.md

   <i class="fas fa-briefcase pr2"></i>Previously I worked at:

-  - The University of Queensland - estimating temporary populations in Australia
+  - 🇦🇺 The University of Queensland - estimating temporary populations in Australia
-  - The University of Zurich - looking at spatial patterns and determinants of human weight and height
+  - 🇨🇭 The University of Zurich - looking at spatial patterns and determinants of human weight and height
-  - The University of Bern - tracking activity of eosinophilic esophagitis and spatial patterns of end-of-life care
+  - 🇨🇭 The University of Bern - tracking activity of eosinophilic esophagitis and spatial patterns of end-of-life care
-  - The Swansea University - investigating space-time clusters of suicide in Wales.
+  - 🇬🇧 The Swansea University - investigating space-time clusters of suicide in Wales.

   <i class="fas fa-graduation-cap pr2"></i>I studied at:

-  - The University of Bern (PhD in Health Sciences (Epidemiology))
+  - 🇨🇭 The University of Bern (PhD in Health Sciences (Epidemiology))
-  - City, University of London (MSc Information Management)
+  - 🇬🇧 City, University of London (MSc Information Management)
-  - AGH University of Science and Technology (PgDip Geographical Information Systems)
+  - 🇵🇱 AGH University of Science and Technology (PgDip Geographical Information Systems)
-  - The University of Groningen (MSc Demography exchange student)
+  - 🇳🇱The University of Groningen (MSc Demography exchange student)
-  - The University of Wroclaw (MSc & BSc Geography).
+  - 🇵🇱The University of Wroclaw (MSc & BSc Geography).

   More details of my professional and educational experience can be found on my CV.
 Most of my analyses live on [GitHub](https://github.com/RPanczak) and published work can be found on [Google Scholar](https://scholar.google.com/citations?user=8j-L0asAAAAJ).